Looijenga's Conjecture via Integral-affine Geometry

+\begin{remark} Let $S$ be an integral-affine surface with singularities.
+A small contractible open subset $U\subset S-S_{sing}$ has a chart $\phi_U\,:U \rightarrow\R^2$ which is uniquely defined up to integral-affine transformation.
+We can then construct a {\it developing map} from the universal cover of $S-S_{sing}$ to $\R^2$ by gluing together local charts $\phi_U$ and $\phi_V$ that agree on $U\cap V$.
+The map $\phi$ is uniquely determined up to post-composition with an element of $SL_2(\Z)\ltimes \Z^2$.
+The developing map is equivalent to the data of the monodromy representation constructed from the parallel transport of the integral-affine structure along a loop.
+We also make use of the less refined monodromy map $N\,:\,\pi_1(S-S_{sing})\rightarrow SL_2(\Z)$ which projects onto the $SL_2(\Z)$ part of the monodromy. \end{remark}

 \begin{definition} Let $e_{ik}$ be a directed edge in the interior of a triangulated integral-affine surface.
 Let $e_{ij}$ and $e_{i\ell}$ be the edges emanating from $v_i$ directly clockwise and counterclockwise to $e_{ik}$.
-We define the {\it negative self-intersection} $d_{ik}$ by the formula where we have implicitly applied a chart to the union of the two triangles containing $e_{ik}$ so that the directed edges gain the structure of lattice vectors.
-Note that $d_{ik}$ is an integer because $(e_{ij},e_{ik})$ and $(e_{ik},e_{i\ell})$ are both oriented lattice bases.
-The integer $d_{ik}$ is independent of the choice of integral-affine chart. \end{definition}
+We define the {\it negative self-intersection} $d_{ik}$ of the edge $e_{ik}$ by the formula where we view the edges as lattice vectors in some chart.
+Note that $d_{ik}$ is an integer because $(e_{ij},e_{ik})$ and $(e_{ik},e_{i\ell})$ are both oriented lattice bases and $d_{ik}$ is independent of the choice of integral-affine chart. \end{definition}

-\begin{proposition} For any triangulated integral-affine surface, the negative self-intersections $d_{ik}$ satisfy the triple point formula: $d_{ik}+d_{ki}=2$. \end{proposition}
+\begin{proposition} Let $S$ be a triangulated integral-affine surface with singularities.
+The formula $d_{ik}+d_{ki}=2$ holds for all interior edges $e_{ik}$.\end{proposition}